moshiur1412/ProConnectorNodeJS/README.md

 ## Summary

-SEV-System is successfully developed and implemented also it's live now as a first version 1.0.
+ProConnector is successfully developed and implemented also it's live now as a first version 1.0.
 After the hardworking and self-studying period, I would like to say, I learn very much from that project which was a totally new concept on the live streaming online channel with API integration.
 Therefore, It'a was very durable and helpful for me in every stage as a programmer, tester and the scrum master.

 ## References